-- 8. Responsibility for procurement and contracting activities is shared between individual business units and budget holders, and the shared services of Procurement and Purchasing, Finance and Legal Services units.
-Following Council approval, responsibility for budgets rests with individual business units (e.g. City Water and Waste, Transport and Greenspace).
-When a service renewal or new contract for services is required, the Procurement and Purchasing unit (alongside the business unit), manages the procurement process, in accordance with delegated authority, legislative and best procurement practice protocols. - 9.
+- 7. Responsibility for procurement and contracting activities is shared between individual business units and budget holders, and the shared services of Procurement and Purchasing, Finance and Legal Services units.
+Following the Council's approval, responsibility for budgets rests with individual business units (e.g. City Water and Waste, Transport and Greenspace).
+When a service renewal or new contract for services is required, the Procurement and Purchasing department (alongside the business unit), manages the procurement process, in accordance with delegated authority, legislative and best procurement practice protocols. - 8.
 Under the Activity Management Plan for 2011/12 the Council has an agreed level of service for procurement.
-The agreed level is 90 per cent of goods and services greater than \$50,000 are to be put to the market through an RFP/RFT (excluding purchases associated with emergency response and recovery activities where justification is approved within delegated authority).
-The agreed level is achieved with current performance being 90 per cent. - 10.
-Since 2009, staff have focused on raising awareness of good practice procurement and the benefits it can return, providing training and coaching to business units, and establishing new best-practice contracts for our larger areas of spend (such as roading and greenspace maintenance). - 11.
-Utilisation of good practices in Council's purchasing and procurement have seen improvements in the following areas: - earlier and greater engagement with business units as to their forecasted and planned procurement needs - an agreed phased implementation of a new, automated Contract Management System (BIW) that will dramatically improve contract management and administration workflow, compliance with contractual parameters and the facilitation of the new Panel Agreements - more strategic approach to procurement across Council leveraging off better scale and scope economies and efficiencies - more emphasis of Total Cost of Ownership where the initial capital costs are considered alongside the ongoing operational costs - alignment and provision of procurement leadership with Stronger Christchurch Infrastructure Rebuild Team. - 12.
-However, plans to introduce a full strategic approach plus a 'Corporate Framework' of guidelines, processes and templates have been hampered by the earthquakes and are yet to be fully progressed in a co-ordinated manner. - 13.
+The agreed level is 90 per cent of goods and services >\$50,000 are to be put to the market through an RFP/RFT (excluding purchases associated with emergency response and recovery activities where justification is approved within delegated authority).
+The agreed level is achieved with current performance being 90 per cent. - Since 2009, staff have focused on raising awareness of good practice procurement and the benefits it can return, providing training and coaching to business units, and establishing new best-practice contracts for our larger areas of spend (such as roading and greenspace maintenance). - 10.
+Utilisation of good practices in the Council's purchasing and procurement have seen improvements in the following areas: - Earlier and greater engagement with business units as to their forecasted and planned procurement needs. - An agreed phased implementation of a new, automated Contract Management System (BIW) that will improve contract management and administration workflow, compliance with contractual parameters and the facilitation of the new Panel Agreements. - More strategic approach to procurement across the Council leveraging off better scale and scope economies and efficiencies. - More emphasis of Total Cost of Ownership where the initial capital costs are considered alongside the ongoing operational costs. - Alignment and provision of procurement leadership with SCIRT. - 11.
+However, plans to introduce a full strategic approach plus a 'Corporate Framework' of guidelines, processes and templates have been hampered by the earthquakes and are yet to be fully progressed in a co-ordinated manner. - 12.
 A key part of the co-ordinated approach is having an overarching policy document within which supporting documentation can be produced and within which Council staff will operate.
-On this basis, the tendering policies as listed in paragraph two above have been incorporated into the Procurement Policy and are no longer required as separate policies.
+On this basis, the tendering policies as listed in paragraph 2 above have been incorporated into the Procurement Policy and are no longer required as separate policies.